Musicians & singer-songwriters

 Dave Stamey - Orange Cove, CA

-Dave Stamey has made it his life's work to celebrate the rural American west.
-In the past two decades he has recorded eleven albums of original music, travelled literally hundreds of thousands of miles and performed thousands of shows doing just that.
-He lives in the farthest north-eastern corner of Tulare County, and the foothills of the Sierra Nevada Mountains begin just outside his back door. http://www.davestamey.com/
+Dave Stamey has made it his life's work to celebrate the rural American West.
+In the past two decades he has recorded 11 albums of original music, travelled literally hundreds of thousands of miles and performed thousands of shows doing just that.
+He lives in the farthest northeastern corner of Tulare County, and the foothills of the Sierra Nevada Mountains begin just outside his back door. http://www.davestamey.com/

-Gail Steiger is a songwriter, filmmaker, cowboy and foreman of the remote Spider Ranch in Yavapai County, Arizona, since 1995.
+Gail Steiger is a songwriter, filmmaker and cowboy, and since 1995, foreman of the remote Spider Ranch in Yavapai County, Arizona.
 He has been playing guitar and writing songs for over 30 years, and often recites works by his grandparents, Delia Gist Gardner and Gail I. Gardner.
 Gail also collaborates with his brother Lew on various film and multimedia projects, including the acclaimed documentary, Ranch Album.
 He’s released two CDs, The Romance of Western Life in 1999, and A Matter of Believin’ in 2015.
-Gail is a member of the Western Folklife Center’s Board of Trustees.
+Gail is a member of the Western Folklife Center’s Board of Trustees. http://www.gailsteigermusic.com/